 As a bonus, by outsourcing services to the cloud, organizations can also make their on-premises operations much simpler and clutter-free.
 Migrating to the cloud also allows you to decommission the resources you’re replacing as you go.

 But, remember, moving services into the cloud doesn’t necessarily mean all your assets are always fresh and up to date.
-You still need to ensure the office network—the critical asset all your users use to connect to the cloud—is always up to date and running in top shape.
+You still need to ensure the office network—the critical asset all your users used to connect to the cloud—is always up-to-date and running in top shape.